jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-06-the-weight/draft/chapter-02.md

 "I'm seventeen!
 Ethan's seventeen!
 We're the same age!
 How am I predatory?"

 "It doesn't matter what's true," her father said heavily.
 "It matters what they can make a court believe.
 And Robert Price has unlimited resources to build that narrative."

+Michael picked up the letter again, reread a section, and his jaw tightened.
+"Listen to this language—'calculated seduction.'
+This is textbook misogyny, blaming a teenage girl for a relationship.
+They're weaponizing sexist tropes against you, and they know it.
+This isn't about protecting Ethan.
+This is about control dressed up in legal language.
+It's emotional abuse using the legal system as a weapon."

+Linda's expression hardened.
+"We both know what this really is.
+Wealthy white man with lawyers, using the system against an immigrant family.
+It's an old story."

+"I know," Michael said quietly.
+"But we're not backing down."

 Sophia felt like the floor was tilting.
 "So what do I do?"